Emanuel Leplin: Performances and reviews

 Marjory Fisher wrote of Leplin's Suite for Quartet: "It proved a most engaging novelty.
 Gay little melodies and definite rhythms characterized the six brief movements of the suite.
-Yet there was one plaintive melody which distinguished the Andante no less that Leplin's command of quartet instrumentation distinguished the whole suite.
+Yet there was one plaintive melody which distinguished the Andante no less than Leplin's command of quartet instrumentation distinguished the whole suite.
 The work proved one of the most ingratiating of the new scores introduced in several seasons."
 Alfred Frankenstein wrote: "six short, tuneful, beautifully tailored and cleanly executed movements.
 This is, to my taste, the most vivid, neatly formed and deftly expressive work of Leplin which has yet been given here."

 In 1947, the San Francisco Symphony went on a transcontinental tour, performing 56 concerts in 57 days.
 Leplin's orchestral piece Comedy was chosen to be a featured work of this tour.
 Leplin first conducted Comedy in San Francisco, and at the Greek Theatre at UC Berkeley, on May 23.
 Alexander Fried wrote, "It is a speedy, whimsical, tight-knit score.
 Its strong points are its adroit, tireless energy, its high-strung impudence and its spicy, tingling mixtures of orchestral sound."
 Samuel T. Wilson wrote of the April 21 performance in Columbus, Ohio: "Mr. Leplin thinks clearly, concisely, and naturally in modern musical idioms.
 His instrumental writing is notably lucid and direct...an exceedingly effective essay...indications were that Mr. Leplin has definite gifts as a conductor."
 Of the performance in Sacramento, Mila Landis wrote: the composer "conducted Comedy with great zeal...(it) proved to be stimulating...it issues a peremptory challenge for interest and attention."